2023 Most Popular Health Professions Bachelor's Degree Schools in Alabama

 The colleges and universities below are the most popular for health professions majors pursuing a bachelor's degree.

-Our analysis found The University of Alabama to be the most popular school for health professions students who want to pursue a bachelor’s degree in Alabama.
+Our 2023 rankings named The University of Alabama the most popular school in Alabama for health professions students working on their bachelor’s degree.
 Located in the city of Tuscaloosa, UA is a public school with a fairly large student population.

 About 90% of the students majoring in health professions at the school are women while 10% are male.